 Silent but deadly.
 These are words often used to describe cervical cancer — a slow-growing disease that rarely causes symptoms in its early stages.

-According to the Centers for Disease Control, each year more than 11,000 women in the United States are diagnosed with cervical cancer, and for some it will be too late to receive effective treatment.
+About 13,000 women are diagnosed with cervical cancer in the U.S. each year, according to the Centers for Disease Control and Prevention, and for some it will be too late to receive effective treatment.

 Cervical cancer is almost always caused by the human papillomavirus (HPV) — the most common sexually transmitted infection in the United States.
 Affecting approximately 79 million Americans, HPV can be detected in 93% of all cervical cancers.

 Yet the virus alone is not sufficient to cause cervical cancer.
 Other contributing factors include the following: